RednasN/Office365ADFSProxyAuthenticator/README.md

 # Office365ADFSProxyAuthenticator
-Small class that can authenticate a Office365 user using a ADFS proxy service following O365 SSO recommended guidelines.
+A small PHP class that can authenticate a Office365 user using a ADFS proxy service following O365 SSO recommended guidelines via CURL.

 # Usage:
 $auth = new Office365Authenticator(); <br/>